mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     private Alert MainAlert;//notice the reference to the component @ref property private bool showConfirmButton = false;
     //(code omitted)
-    public void SubscribeToDeleteItemClick()
+    //this will show our alert as an alert-danger with a confirm button and will auto close in 10 secs public void SubscribeToDeleteItemClick()
     {
         MessagingCenter.Subscribe<Button, string>(this, "BikeList_deleteItemClick", (sender, value) =>